mitwo-dev/platform_manifest/README.md

-manifests to build Android 4.3 for Xiaomi Mi2.
+manifests to build Android 4.3 for Xiaomi Mi2/2S/2A.

-How to build:
+How to build MI2/2S:
 -------------

 Initialize repo: